philipnilsson/calendar/README.md

 Styled components.
 Nothing unusual.
 TypeScript support for themes is set up, so everything type safe.

+### Other dependencies

+ - mobx-utils.
+Utilities for MobX.
+Used for "observable" promises.
+ - memoizee: Memoizing API calls
+ - date-fns: Functional date library

 # Current limitations

  * Will add a couple of tests before calling it done